Main languages: Arabic (official), English (widely spoken), Persian, Urdu, Hindi

-Kuwait emerged as an autonomous sheikhdom in the mid-eighteenth century, when a sheikh from the Al Sabah family was chosen as ruler by the six leading notable families.
+Kuwait is a small emirate positioned between Iraq and Saudi Arabica.
+In 1756, Kuwait emerged as an autonomous sheikhdom, when a sheikh from the Al Sabah family was chosen as ruler by the six leading notable families.
 In 1899 Britain acquired control of Kuwait’s external affairs and defence matters until its independence in 1961.
-Iraq claimed Kuwait both then and during its 1990 invasion.

 Minority based and advocacy organisations

 Ali Mohammad, N. S., Population and Development of the Arab Gulf States: The Case of Bahrain, Oman and Kuwait, Aldershot: Ashgate, 2004.